Wills Corner

 “In 1642 Isle of Wight County was divided into two parishes, called Upper and Lower parishes.
 The Pagan River was the general dividing line.
 Inhabitants of Ragged Island and Terrascoe Neck won their petition to be changed from Nansemond to Isle of Wight County in 1656.
 In 1674 the House of Burgesses passed an act settling the old boundary dispute between Nansemond and Isle of Wight.
 An interesting stipulation in the act was that “…the house and cleared grounds of Captain Thomas Godwin, who has been an ancient inhabitant of Nansemond County be deemed in the county of Nansemond, anything in this act to the contrary notwithstanding.”

-Mills E. Godwin, Jr. a descendant of this Captain Godwin wrote: “The home of Thomas Godwin I was at Wills Corner, about one mile north of Chuckatuck on the boundary line of Nansemond and Isle of Wight counties.
+Mills E. Godwin, Jr., a descendant of this Captain Godwin wrote: “The home of Thomas Godwin I was at Wills Corner, about one mile north of Chuckatuck on the boundary line of Nansemond and Isle of Wight counties.
 It was known as “Castle” and later as “Oldcastle”.
 (1)

 At one time it is also reported that there was a Christian Church located near here called Wills Chapel.
 (2) Former members of Mill Swamp and Smithfield Baptist churches founded Whiteheads Grove Baptist Church in old Wills Chapel, a former Christian church.
 The congregation moved to a new building on Joel Brock’s farm near Longview in 1844.
 Under the leadership of the Reverend J. F. Deans of Smithfield Baptist, it moved to a new building at the present site in 1877.
 The name was changed to honor John Whitehead, who had given the land.
 (3)